phase2: Full-State Vector Simulation of Quantum Time Evolution at Scale: Methods

-The algorithm we test is an improved method for computing molecular ground state energies on a quantum computer, combining the Robust Phase Estimation algorithm (RPE) with Hamiltonian simulation implemented via partially randomized product formulas \cite{gunther2025phase}.
-An integrated analysis, see \nameref{sec:data_analysis}, improves error bounds significantly compared to previous work.
-To the authors' knowledge, it is the first application of partially randomized Hamiltonian simulation methods to molecular Hamiltonians.
-Our numerical optimizations provide improved resource estimates, particularly in the low-qubit regime.
-Moreover, our approach benefits from reduced circuit depth in the presence of high-overlap initial states, as often encountered in chemistry problems \cite{gunther2025phase}.
+The algorithm tested here computes molecular ground-state energies on a quantum computer by combining Robust phase estimation (RPE) with Hamiltonian simulation via partially randomised product formulas \cite{gunther2025phase}.
+The integrated analysis in \nameref{sec:data_analysis} tightens error bounds and the derived resource estimates relative to prior work, and circuit depth decreases for the high-overlap initial states typical of chemistry problems \cite{gunther2025phase}.
+Classical simulation of molecular electronic-structure Hamiltonians under partially randomised product formulas has not been reported before.